jonaskeutel/signature-recognition/readme.md

 **After starting the application, the neural network is being trained at first.
 This may take a while.
 You might want to take a coffee brake now.**

+After training you can access the application at [http://localhost:7070](http://localhost:7070).
+Signatures can only be signed on mobile devices.

 #### Problems?
 > Installing may cause Problems with the **canvas** npm module.
 Look [Here](https://github.com/Automattic/node-canvas/wiki/Installation---OSX) for help